pavelsvagr/taskboard/README.md

 ## Licences
 This project is part of the diploma thesis at FIT ČVUT in Prague.

-Used libraries are under MIT or Apache Licence Version 2.0.
-Both licences are permissive.
-All licences templates are stored in `/licences` folder.
+All licence templates of used libraries can be found in `licences` folder.
 See licenses of each library inside of its own folder after running `npm install` command.

 Redmine logo used in this project was taken from official site of Redmine.
-It was transformed to black and white version.
+It was transformed to white version.
 Final edited images can be found at:
 - [/client/src/images/redmine-logo.png](/client/src/images/redmine-logo.png)
 - [/client/src/images/redmine-logo-bw.png](/client/src/images/redmine-logo-bw.png)